 Cratox team note

-Green cabbage contains 31 kcal and 1 g of protein per 100 g, making it a low-calorie option rich in fiber.
-Enjoy it raw in salads or as a crunchy topping for sandwiches to enhance your meal's nutritional profile.
+Green cabbage contains 31 kcal and 1 g of protein per 100 g, making it a low-calorie option for salads or slaws.
+Pair it with a source of healthy fat, like olive oil, to enhance nutrient absorption.

 A fast summary built from the current nutrition profile per 100g.